 William Wolff lived his entire life in San Francisco, coming of age at the beginning of World War II, he was a close friend and colleague of several artists of the Bay Area Figurative Movement, sharing a studio with James Weeks for several years.
-His woodcuts were rarely done in additions, and usually only survive as proofs, each unique from the others.
+His woodcuts were rarely done in editions, and usually only survive as proofs, each unique from the others.

 Born in 1922 in San Francisco, William F. Wolff was primarily known for his bold woodcut prints on literary and mythological subjects.
 Wolff studied at the California School of Fine Arts, (now the San Francisco Art Institute), in the early 1940s.
 Returning to his studies after military service in World War II, Wolff received a MA in art in 1951 from the University of California at Berkeley.
 In the summer of 1950 Wolff studied at Mills College with visiting German artist Max Beckmann, whose powerful personality left an indelible stamp on many Bay Area painters including Wolff.
 In 1951, his first major exhibition was at the Lucien Labaudt Gallery, a showcase for young artists which introduced many artists of the Bay Area Figurative Movement.
 He taught art at the San Francisco School District’s Youth Guidance Center from 1957 to 1983.